I’m a pretty superstitious lady. But after a major push from 2014-2015, I feel confident that we’re at least 95% in-the-can with shooting this film.

 BEING BEBE was selected for a special Peer Pitch program hosted by Docs In Progress in Silver Spring, Maryland.
 The event was sponsored-in-part by the D-Word, in conjunction with the AFI Docs Film Festival.

-Many thanks to my fellow filmmakers who shared their inspiring works-in-progress, as well as Erica Ginsberg at Docs In Progress and Melissa Houghton with Women In Film & Video for the support and encouraging feedback!
+Many thanks to my fellow filmmakers who shared their inspiring works-in-progress, as well as Erica Ginsberg at Docs In Progress and Melissa Houghton with Women In Film & Video for the support and incredibly encouraging feedback!

 Director Emily Branham pitched BEING BEBE to a panel of documentary industry decision-makers at IFP’s Independent Film Week at Lincoln Center.
 One of three non-fiction filmmakers selected, Emily had just 90 seconds to present her project.
 She then received feedback from experts Simon Kilmurry (POV), Judith Helfand (Chicken & Egg Pictures), Julie Anderson (WNET) and Jackie Glover (HBO).
 The response from panelists and audience members was overwhelmingly positive and encouraging.
 Thanks, IFP!